MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-overview.md

 ## Architecture

-The Microsoft Tunnel Gateway runs in Docker containers that run on Linux servers.
+The Microsoft Tunnel Gateway runs in containers that run on Linux servers.

 ![Drawing of the Microsoft Tunnel Gateway architecture](./media/microsoft-tunnel-overview/tunnel-architecture.png)

 **Components**:
 - **A** – Microsoft Intune.
 - **B**- Azure Active Directory (AD).
-- **C** – Linux server with Docker.
+- **C** – Linux server with Podman (Red Hat Enterprise Linux 8.4 or later) or Docker CE (all other Linux distributions).
   - **C.1** - Microsoft Tunnel Gateway.
   - **C.2** – Management Agent.
   - **C.3** – Authentication plugin – Authorization plugin, which authenticates with Azure AD.